-- 15) Initiating a report warning of fire or other catastrophe without valid cause, misuse of 911, or discharging a fire extinguisher. - 16) Cyberbullying See Appendix #8 - F) Engage in Misconduct While on a School Bus.
+- 15) Initiating a report warning of fire or other catastrophe without valid cause, misuse of 911, or discharging a fire extinguisher. - 16) Cyberbullying see Appendix 8 - 17) Engaging in inappropriate displays of affection. - F) Engage in Misconduct While on a School Bus.